HenriqueSFernandes/Lets-Cook/README.md

 * Let’s Cook Database Schema: This package contains the local database logic and API.

-* External Services: This package is the global package for external services application depends on.
+* External Services: This package is the global package for external services our application depends on.
 It includes the other logical packages of our system.

 ![img.png](docs/uml/logicalUML.png)

 ### Physical architecture